 Ice Rink on George Street

 George Street is the new home to Edinburgh’s Christmas' "alpine" ice rink, Lidl on Ice, situated in the block between Castle Street and Charlotte Square.
-Skaters can also break from their skate for mulled wine, hot chocolate and food at on-ice seating areas.
+Skaters can also break from their skate for mulled wine, hot chocolate and food at rink-side seating areas.
 The rink is sponsored by German grocery giant Lidl in partnership with Edinburgh business association Essential Edinburgh.

 This is the third location for Edinburgh's Christmas ice rinks.
 The first ice rink was the Winter Wonderland ice-rink in East Princes Street Gardens.
 It was a small circuit rink, prone to get wet from melt-water during mild winters, but still fun.